 The annuity industry has always been controlled at a state level.
 Insurance companies, agents, and brokers are required to obtain a license from the state they reside in before selling a product.
 Specific tax laws are set in place by the Internal Revenue Service that also helps regulate the ownership and sale of each annuity.

 Not many agencies are involved when it comes to protecting the primary and secondary annuity markets.
 The Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA) are in charge of the variable annuity market, as agents must hold a securities license to sell these.
 The North American Securities Administrators Association (NASAA) assists in regulating the state securities.

 Another form of protection for the annuity industry is through certain rating agencies for the companies that issue and purchase annuities.
-AM Best, Moody’s, Standard & Poor and Fitch are all companies that can review businesses before you decide to move forward with a sale.
-Because these investments are not 100% guaranteed by the Federal Deposit Insurance Corporation (FDIC), investors want to ensure that the company they work with has a strong history, are reputable, and have the appropriate resources to be responsible with funds.
+AM Best, Moody's, Standard & Poor and Fitch are all companies that can review businesses before you decide to move forward with a sale.
+Because these investments are not 100% guaranteed by the Federal Deposit Insurance Corporation (FDIC), investors want to ensure that the company they work with has a strong history, is reputable, and have the appropriate resources to be responsible with funds.

 The following tips can help you find the right annuity without putting yourself or your assets at any risk:

 - Review all maintenance fees and look for any annual costs or hidden fees.
 You want to choose an annuity that has the lowest annual prices.

 - Don't sign up so that you can get a premium bonus.
 It may look like a better deal initially, but generally, there are charges stretched out for the duration of the policy that ends up being much more.

 - Find someone that you trust who can review the contract with you, such as an attorney, a friend, or a relative.
 It also may be a good idea to have them present before you sign any papers.

 - Avoid annuities that have schedules lasting for more than seven years.